dstackai/dstack/docs/setup/aws.md

 # AWS

+`dstack` enables the running remote workflows on AWS.
+It automatically provisions cloud resources and destroys them upon workflow completion.
+Check out the following instructions to configure `dstack` for use with AWS.

-## 1. Create an S3 bucket
+## Create an S3 bucket

-In order to use AWS as a remote, you first have to create an S3 bucket in your AWS account.
+In order to use AWS with `dstack`, you first have to create an S3 bucket in your AWS account.
 This bucket will be used to store workflow artifacts and metadata.

 !!! info "NOTE:"
     Make sure to create an S3 bucket in the AWS region where you'd like to run your workflows.

-## 2. Configure AWS credentials
+## Configure AWS credentials

-The next step is to configure AWS credentials on your local machine.
+The next step is to create AWS credentials.
 The credentials should grant the permissions to perform actions on `s3`, `logs`, `secretsmanager`, `ec2`, and `iam` services.

 ??? info "IAM policy template"